CoolVibesLGBT/.github/profile/README.md

 Welcome to the **CoolVibesLGBT GitHub Organization** home of the *CoolVibes* app and all related projects.

-**CoolVibes** is a safe, inclusive, and empowering gay dating app built specifically for the LGBTI community.
-Whether you’re looking for new friends, casual connections, or meaningful long‑term relationships, CoolVibes gives you a secure platform to be yourself, find your tribe, and discover connections worldwide.
+**CoolVibes** is a safe, inclusive, and empowering social media platform created specifically for the LGBTQI+ community.
+It’s a place where you can express yourself freely, share your story, meet new people, and connect with queer communities around the world.

+Whether you’re looking for friends, community support, social interaction, or even romantic connections, CoolVibes provides a secure space where you can be your authentic self.

+With global LGBTQI+ content, real time chats, community groups, events, and a strong safety-focused infrastructure, CoolVibes isn’t just another app it’s a true LGBTQI+ social network experience designed to bring people together.

 ---